Cracko298/MC-3DS-Flip/README.md

 # Minecraft-3ds-Image-Flip
-- Flips skins from Java Edition to be used on Minecraft 3DS.
+- Flips skins (and more) from Java Edition to be used on Minecraft 3DS.
 Extremely simple CLI that "just works".

 # Features:
 - Flips normal *.png Images From Java to MC-3DS.